Earthquakes on May 1, 2026

 39.4 km---✓ ReviewedUSGS →

-A magnitude 2.6 earthquake was recorded 40 km S of Hayfork, CA on May 1, 2026 at 23:31 UTC.
-At a depth of 39.4 km, the event was shallow crustal.
+Seismographs logged a magnitude 2.6 earthquake 40 km S of Hayfork, CA with origin time 23:31 UTC on May 1, 2026.
+The hypocenter lay at 39.4 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 40.202°, -123.120°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 40.202°N, -123.120°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-01